gumnutdev/docs/docs/components/react.md

 ```

 For now, you'll use `buildTestToken` to generate a dummy local token with acess to all documents.
-If you like, this method accepts arguments such as a fixed UID and the user's name/email.
+If you like, this method accepts arguments such as a fixed UID and the user's name/email (otherwise each connection will be "a different user").

 ### 3. Add Compoonents